 Test of Essential Academic Skills (ATI TEAS) test (paper and pencil version) covers Math, English, and Reading.
+STI does not consider Science scores at this time.

 1. Candidate must meet a minimum adjusted individual score in all three sections as identified below on the ATI TEAS exam.